Myanmar: Time running out for NGOs to avoid humanitarian catastrophe | DW | 14.06.2021

 MSF said the clinic closure could contribute to patient deaths and the further spread of the diseases.

-Another NGO told DW that they had been asked by the military government whether they wanted to continue their work under the same contractual conditions that had existed before the coup.

-For the military government, allowing development aid work to continue, at least in politically non-sensitive areas such as poverty reduction or support for internally displaced persons (IDPs), seems to be somewhat politically desirable.
+Another NGO told DW that they had been asked by the military government whether they wanted to continue their work under the same contractual conditions that had existed before the coup — which indicates that the military government is keen to allow development aid work to continue, at least in politically non-sensitive areas such as poverty reduction or support for internally displaced persons (IDPs).

 However, contrasting signals from the government show how chaotic and volatile the situation is at the moment.